Sakari's Wool Cardigan Game

 Development process

-It took me roughly 15 hours to complete the project, much of which was spent learning how Godot works.
+It took me roughly 15 hours to complete the project, majority of which was spent learning how Godot works.
+I won’t go into technical details here, as the game so simple that documenting it wouldn’t be helpful to anyone.

 The game